leandrocandido/reservation-test/AppendixII.md

 This endpoint allows to make a reservation into the system providing, among other parameters, the keys received with the previous call.

-**This endpoint is already implemented.
-If you feel that it should be refactored to attend the specifications feel free to update whatever you think it should be different but keep in mind that the controller´s name and the payload should not be changed**

 ## Request contract in JSON format

 ```json